-~ Right Rate 1.2.5.
-Record data, using the NARF or similar form, of all nutrient applications that contain N or P, including the date, and the rate of total N and $P_2O_5$ applied to each field. --- ---------------------- --
+Right Rate 1.2.5.Record data, using the NARF or similar form, of all nutrient applications that contain N or P, including the date, and total N and P2O5 applied to each field.

 Guidance: Producers must have all required nutrient records ready for FDACS representatives to inspect.
 The FDACS representative will retain the NARF pertaining to N and P application.
-For instance, when IV site visits are conducted every two years, producers are required to have the following nutrient records ready for inspection to ensure compliance with BMPs:
+When IV site visits are conducted every two years, producers are required to have the following nutrient records ready for inspection to ensure compliance with BMPs.

-- Soil and tissue test results as required for each field being fertilized which clearly indicate the crop being grown. - Justification for using the selected soil test method. - Area fertilized in acres for each field. - Amount of fertilizer applied to each field in gallons if using liquid fertilizer or in pounds if using dry fertilizer. - Fertilizer receipts with formulation, plus the density of liquid fertilizer if used.
+- Soil and tissue test results as required for each field being fertilized which clearly indicate the crop being grown. - Justification for using the selected soil test method. - Area fertilized in acres for each field. - Amount of fertilizer applied to each field in gallons if using liquid fertilizer or in pounds if using dry fertilizer. - Fertilizer receipts with formulation, and the density of liquid fertilizer if used.

-1.3 Right Time: Timing of fertilizer application
+1.3.
+Right Time: Timing of fertilizer application

 Right Time 1.3.1.
-Match plant growth stage nutrient requirements and minimize nutrient loss through leaching or runoff by using seasonal applications, split applications, or controlled release/enhanced efficiency fertilizer.
-If rainfall exceeds 3 inches in 3 days or 4 inches in 7 days, Producers may apply a single supplemental application of N (up to 30 pounds per acre).
+Match plant growth stage N and P requirements and minimize N and P loss through leaching or runoff by using seasonal applications, split applications, or controlled release/enhanced efficiency fertilizer. ۲ If rainfall exceeds 3 inches in 3 days or 4 inches in 7 days, Producers may apply a single supplemental application of N (up to 30 pounds per acre).
 This supplemental application must occur as soon as practicable following the event but cannot occur within 10 days of the next regularly scheduled application of N. Producers must keep copies of all application records as well as rainfall data and any other records used to justify the supplemental N application.

-Guidance: Schedule fertilizer applications based on the dynamics of SFN growth and nutrient demand during the growing season, nutrient loss risks, and field operations.
-Forecasted rain, potentially leaching rain events (when rainfall exceeds 3 inches in 3 days or 4 inches in 7 days), and other weather events must be considered before applying N or P to SFN fields.
-Avoid applying fertilizer in the lead up to forecasted potentially leaching rain events or when soils are saturated.
+Guidance: Schedule fertilizer applications based on the dynamics of plant growth and nutrient demand during the growing season, nutrient loss risks, and field operations.
+Forecasted rain, potentially leaching rain events (when rainfall exceeds 3 inches in 3 days or 4 inches in 7 days), and other weather events must be considered before applying N or P to nursery stock.
+Avoid applying fertilizer when soils are saturated.
+Nursery growers may apply a supplemental application of N (up to 30 pounds per acre) following a leaching rain event that occurs within ten (10) days of a regularly scheduled application.
+This should not be considered a standard practice.

+Avoid applying fertilizer in the days preceding forecasted, potentially leaching rain events or when soils are saturated.
 Supplemental application of N following a leaching rain event should not be considered a standard practice.
 Producers should carefully evaluate previous and planned applications of N and their specific situation to determine whether supplemental N is needed following a potentially leaching rain event.